dgraph-io/dgraph-docs/content/deploy/fast-data-loading/bulk-loader.md

     "enabled": true
   }
 ```
-Only at this point you can start all your Alpha nodes and check that the Snapshot created has a `ReadTs` equal or higher that the `"maxTxnTs"`.
+Now, start your Alpha nodes and check that the Snapshot created has a `ReadTs` value that's greater than or equal to the `"maxTxnTs"` value you viewed in the previous step.

 ```
 I0322 14:52:40.858626 2885131 draft.go:606] Creating snapshot at Index: 180, ReadTs: 10000011